Szczur3k/CodeWarsallApl/Readme.md

 17. Sum of Intervals (4kyu) - accepts an array of intervals, and returns the sum of all the interval lengths.

+18. Simple Pig Latin (5kyu) - change first letter of each String and take it to the end with "ay".
+Punctuations should be intact.

+19. ReverseWords (8kyu) - change the direction of String.

 <h3>Application in progress:</h3>

 1. PosAndPeaks (5kyu) - write a function that returns the positions and the values of the "peaks" (or local maxima) of a numeric array